 Blu Ray Version: Nothing special here.

 Overall Impression: This is a prime candidate for the worst episode in all of TNG.
-The title alone is ridiculous, a hair’s breadth away from telling us this episode will be about a three-way.
+If there was a metaphorical toilet bowl that all the bad TNG episodes went in, this would be the one keeping all the bad ones on top of it from a successful flush.
+The title alone is ridiculous, a hair’s breadth away from telling us this episode ly about a three-way.
 A three-way would be a huge improvement, even if Majel Barrett had to be involved.
 The plot is meant to be lighthearted but is instead amateurish and full of plot holes.
 It’s hard to imagine anyone wanted to see the dumbass-ery that takes place on the Ferengi ship.
 There’s no comedy, no drama, no threat to the characters anyone takes seriously, and the only punch thrown occurs off-screen.
 The Enterprise action is almost as bad, mapping a boring-looking nebula.
 For those who haven’t seen this episode let’s conduct a visual exercise.
 Imagine a mule comes up and kicks you right in the balls.
 What’s worse, at the time you are giving birth and simultaneously trying to pass a kidney stone.
 All of that is nothing compared to the pain of watching this episode.
 Aside from Wes getting promoted there is nothing salvageable here.
 I rate this episode 0.5 out of 5 stars instead of 0 out of 5 for the promotion alone.

 Missable/Unmissable?
 In the name of all that’s holy, miss this episode.
 The next one is bad too, but anything is a step up from here.